With summer winding down in Moline, now is a good time to get ahead on air conditioner maintenance.

 Remove the blower door and vacuum up dust.

-Then inspect your air conditioner’s drain line—it’s a pliable plastic tube.
-If it’s scummy, you can freshen it by flowing diluted bleach through the tube to sanitize the line.
-Or you can replace the tube.
+Then take a look at your air conditioner’s drain line—it’s a pliable plastic tube.
+If it’s moldy, you can freshen it by draining watered-down bleach through the tube to sanitize the line.
+Or you can get a new tube.

 Related: How to Keep Your Air Conditioner Running Well Through Fall

 Annual air conditioner maintenance from J.L.
-Brady Company LLC can make your system more efficient and help it last longer.
-We also offer handy service agreements, so you won’t forget to schedule your routine tune-up!
+Brady Company LLC can make your unit more efficient and help it last longer.
+We also offer practical service agreements, so you won’t forget to book your annual maintenance!